top of page

 Do you deliver kittens out-of-state?

 Yes, we offer U.S. delivery for a flat fee.
 The fee for surrounding nearby states of Nevada such as California, Utah, Arizona and Oregon is $350-$400 depending on the distance, I will be delivering the kitten personally to you by driving.
-Elsewhere, within the states only, delivery of kitten would be through flying, the flat fee is $1000.
+Elsewhere, within the states only, delivery of kitten would be through flying with me (not through cargo), the flat fee is $1000.

 The delivery fee is required upfront when reserving.